PreciselyData/SpatialAnalytics/docs/spatial-cli/README.md

 ---
 #### Current Limitation of CLI Utility

-In Windows system backward single slash `\` doesn't work in the **import** command for example `limrepo import --s C:\myrepository\samples` will throw an error of path not found.
+In Windows system backward single slash `\` doesn't work in **import** command.
+For example: `limrepo import --s C:\myrepository\samples` will throw an error of path not found.
 So either we have to provide forward slashes i.e.  `/` in between the path or provide double backward slashes `\\`

 **Here are few examples**